Childhood Vascular Tumors

 Infantile hemangioma is a common vascular tumor in infants, but not all benign vascular tumors are hemangiomas.
 Other vascular tumors in children are relatively rare and important to recognize, given difference in natural history, clinical prognosis, and treatment options.
 Though the vast majority of pediatric vascular tumors are benign and diagnosed clinically, it may be difficult to determine the diagnosis and predict risk of a particular lesion, so further imaging or biopsy for tissue diagnosis may be warranted.
 Once diagnosed, it is important for the clinician to recognize high risk features of each tumor, including anatomic risks, morphology, potential for co-existing congenital anomalies, coagulopathy, and malignant potential.
 Treatment of pediatric vascular tumors is often multi-disciplinary and is influenced heavily by individual risks and benefits.
 The options for medical therapies are actively evolving through genetic discoveries and compassionate use in selected patients.

 HH, CT, and LW contributed to the writing of the manuscript.
 LW and CT supervised the project and provided clinical images.
+LB contributed to the conceptualization, design, and editing of the manuscript.
 All authors contributed to the article and approved the submitted version.

 Conflict of Interest